zwwang98/simulated-processor/answer/QUESTIONS.md

 Your answer should talk about the order of framework functions called and how priority donation opportunities are detected.

+1. The order of framework functions called
+   1. The current executing thread calls `lock(const char* lockId)` to lock a given lock `lockId`.
+   2. Inside the `lock(const char* lockId)` method, we invokes `lockAttempted(const char* lockId, Thread* thread)` first so that we could know if the given lock `lockId` is held by other thread, check priority donation and also to update the map `threadToWaitingLock` if needed

+2. How priority donation opportunities are detected
+   Priprity donation opportunities are detected ruring `lockAttempted(const char* lockId, Thread* thread)`.
+When the `thread` finds that the `lockId` is held by another thread `holdingThread`, if the `holdingThread` has lower priority than `thread`, it means a priority donation is required to allow lower priority thread `holdingThread` to have chance to release the `lockId`.

 ANSWER_END

 **How is nested donation handled?**